 Best features of Vari Monitor Arm with 360-degree

-There are two notable qualities the Vari has that makes it a versatile one.
+There are two notable qualities the Vari has that make it a versatile one.
 One, it has a 360-degree rotation that also ensures more range of movement.
 It’s the same convenient feature that you see in the more expensive Ergotron dual monitor arms.
 And it shares the same adjustability prowess with a Mount-It monitor arm.

 And two, it has a spring dual full motion arms, hence it can give you a full range of articulating motions.
 The arms each offer a height adjustment of 30.38 cm.
 And it can extend up to 58.4 cm.